August 25 - 31, 2013: Issue 125

 Surf Bathing.
 MANLY PREPARATIONS.

-Manly’s first Surf Carnival was held on Saturday December 7th, 1907;
+Manly’s second Surf Carnival was held on Saturday December 7th, 1907;

 A surf-bathing carnival was held at Manly on Saturday to celebrate the opening of the new dressing enclosure on the ocean beach.
 SUMMARY.
 (1907, December 9).
 The Sydney Morning Herald(NSW : 1842 - 1954), p.
 1. Retrieved from http://nla.gov.au/nla.news-article14911194